Jenni Knight, MA, BPC, MBACP (Snr.Accred)

 020 8893 7144

 My name is Jenni Knight and I have over 30 years experience as a psychotherapist and counsellor.
-My practice is in Feltham and I offer a confidential space using psychodynamic thinking to help you deal with the emotional difficulties that are currently causing you distress.
-Therapy and counselling can be open ended or time limited and we would think about what might be the best option for you.
+My practice is in Feltham and I offer a confidential space using psychodynamic thinking to assist people to deal with the emotional difficulties that are currently causing distress.
+Therapy and counselling can be open ended or time limited and together we would think about what might be the best option for you.
 People usually find it helpful to talk through their concerns with a professional as sometimes it can be hard to sort things out by yourself.

 People can seek therapy and counselling for many reasons; the sorts of issues people bring to me include anxiety, depression, eating disorders, relationship difficulties, sexual abuse, drug and alcohol dependency while others may be facing loss/bereavement or be confused and uncertain about life for no specific reason.
 Talking things through can help people make better decisions and improve the quality of their life.

 It may feel frightening to contact a therapist and it is not unusual to feel quite anxious.
 Feeling at ease, safe and comfortable with the psychotherapist is important.
 Usually you will have spoken by telephone with me to arrange an initial meeting.
 During that meeting you will be able to share your concerns and see if psychotherapy/counselling will be of help to you.
 If you decide to continue, we will find a convenient time to meet for regular sessions either on a short time basis or for longer open ended psychotherapy.
-We will meet at the same time each week as the routine helps.
+We will meet on the same day and time every week because that consistency seems to help.

-Although my specialism is working with survivors of sexual abuse including those suffering from post-traumatic stress disorder, I work, and have considerable experience ,with a wide range of different concerns.
+Although my specialism is working with survivors of sexual abuse including those suffering from post-traumatic stress disorder, I work, and have considerable experience ,with a wide range of different problems as already mentioned.